 We're here to help you plan your next steps

 Academic advising is a team activity.
 The better prepared you are when you meet with your advisor, the better they can help you choose the right academic plan.
 Doing a little research first - and making a solid degree plan - can save you a lot money and frustration.
 Together, we will get you to your goal!

 New Student Advising & Registration Sessions Are Held Each Summer!

-Your Advising and Registration (A&R) appointment is designed to promote your personal academic success and individual development for the Fall term, when many of our students start classes.
-As a new student, A&R is the opportunity to work with advisors to pre-register for your first classes at Treasure Valley Community College.
+Summer Advising and Registration (A&R) Sessions are designed to promote your personal academic success and individual development for the Fall term, when many of our students start classes.
+As a new student, Summer A&R Sessions are your opportunity to work with advisors to pre-register for your first classes at Treasure Valley Community College.

 Both the Ontario Campus and the Caldwell Center offer daytime and evening session options.
 If the times we've posted don't work for you or the next summer's dates haven't been posted yet, please contact Ontario Main Campus at (541) 881-5815, or Caldwell Center at (208)454-9911 to make an appointment to meet with an advisor.

 - Try to narrow down the areas of study that interest you most.
 Check out our Degrees and Departments.